xdevplatform/live-leaderboard/README.md

 + Set up (and document) ngrok for development stage.
 + Add Tweet and DM functionality.
 + Compile scores and rank them.
++ Design 'leaderboard' with matplotlib and magic formatng tricks.
 + Implement 'update score' mechanism.